-Post-election tabulation audits can provide solid evidence that election outcomes are correct.
+Well-designed post-election tabulation audits can provide solid evidence to support the reported election outcome.

 Nearly all U.S. votes today are counted by computerized voting systems.
 Such voting systems have produced outcome-changing errors through hardware, software, and procedural problems.
 Well-designed and properly performed post-election tabulation audits provide solid public evidence for the initial tabulation outcome when it is correct — and an opportunity to correct the outcome when it is not.
 In addition to confirming outcomes and detecting errors (whether accidental or intentional), good tabulation audits can deter hacking, malware, and fraud and help foster continuous improvement in elections administration.
 View our Post-Election Audits Map to see your state’s audit regulations, and read more about audits below.